ST99999990/level-3-website-design---tanav-/README.md

-commit 8 - added the blur effect onto the parallax navbar commit 9 - had to remove the logo due to complications with the navbar commit 10 - issue with the logo is not fixed yet
+commit 8 - added the blur effect onto the parallax navbar commit 9 - had to remove the logo due to complications with the navbar commit 10 - issue with the logo is not fixed yet commit 11 - fixed issue with logo commit 12 - add pages commit 13 - worked on my slides commit 14 - fixed the navbar and the parralax commit 15 - fixed the issue with the course selection board commit 16  -added an "about us" paragraph